-When should we open presents – Christmas Eve or Christmas Morning?
+Should we open presents Christmas Eve or Christmas Morning?
+This is the great debate that lingers in our family since I was a little kid.
 I grew up opening presents on Christmas Eve in an elaborate process, following a family script written long ago.
-When I got married and started a family, that script was flipped to a tradition focused on Christmas Morning.
+When we got married and started a family, that script was flipped to a tradition focused on Christmas Morning.
 It was not an easy adjustment for me, especially since I am not the peppiest morning person before my second cup of coffee (but who is?).

 Taking a poll: when does your household open presents?
 Christmas Eve?
 Or Christmas Morning?